Boriszn/ServiceBus.EventAgregator/README.md

 # ServiceBus EventAgregator

-Logic container for collecting events and decouple Publisher/Sender and Subscriber logic and use it independently.
-Based on Azure Service Bus.
+Logic container for collecting events and decouple Publisher/Subscriber logic and use it independently.
+Intended for Azure Service Bus.
+(In the future will be integrated with RabbitMQ, see Todo)

 The project inspired by [Martin Fowler Event Agregator Pattern](https://martinfowler.com/eaaDev/EventAggregator.html)